45Drives/cockpit-file-sharing/README.md

 * Share Name - Unique name for the share
 * Share Description - Optional description for the share
 * Path - The path to share out from the server
-* Valid Users/Groups
+* ~~Valid Users/Groups~~ removed in v4 - valid users property still available through advanced settings.
-    * Allow-lists for users and groups
+    * ~~Allow-lists for users and groups~~
-    * By default, any user or group is allowed
+    * ~~By default, any user or group is allowed~~
 * Guest Ok - Allow accessing share with no password, privileges mapped to `guest account` (default=`nobody`)
 * Read Only - Disallow creation/modification of files/directories
 * Browsable - Controls whether this share is seen in the list of available shares in a net view and in the browse list
+* Inherit Permissions - New directories inherit the mode of the parent directory, including bits such as setgid.
+New files inherit their read/write bits from the parent directory.
 * Windows ACLs - Administer share permissions from Windows, sets the following advanced settings
     ```ini
     map acl inherit = yes